 The Company has various contracts to obtain analog, digital and premium video programming from program suppliers whose compensation is typically based on a flat fee per customer.
 The cost of the right to exhibit network programming under such arrangements is recorded in operating expenses in the month the programming is available for exhibition.
 Programming costs are paid each month based on calculations performed by the Company and are subject to adjustment based on periodic audits performed by the programmers.
 Certain programming contracts contain launch incentives to be paid by the programmers.
-The Company receives these payments related to the activation of the programmer's cable television channel and recognizes the launch incentives on a straight-line basis over the life of the programming agreement as a reduction of programming expense.
+The Company receives these payments related to the activation of the programming expense.
 This offset to programming expense was \$59 million, \$62 million and \$57 million for the years ended December 31, 2004, 2003 and 2002, respectively.
 Programming costs included in the accompanying statement of operations were \$1.3 billion, \$1.2 billion and \$1.2 billion for the years ended December 31, 2004, 2003 and 2002, respectively.
 As of December 31, 2004 and 2003, the deferred amount of launch incentives, included in other long-term liabilities, totaled \$106 million and \$170 million, respectively.